One characteristic of great Product Managers is that they provide direction. They drive execution based on the product’s vision and strategy.

 Every company is different.
 They have different values, strengths, and weaknesses.
 By understanding these, it is easy to decide which product opportunities to pursue.

-The product strategy describes how the team is going to achieve that vision.
-They keep the team aligned and support every product decision.
+The product strategy describes how the team is going to achieve the product vision.
+Both keep the team aligned and support every product decision during execution.

 The product vision provides direction and inspiration for the team.
 It describes the end state of the product and pushes the team to think big.